The symplectic arc algebra is formal: Formality results

 We say the category admits a pure vector field (``is pure") if there is some $b \in CC^1(\scrA,\scrA)$, and lifts of all objects to infinitesimally equivariant objects, in such a way that the above endomorphism $\Phi$ agrees with the Euler vector field for every pair of objects.
 Generalising the case of algebras, we obtain the following result:

 \begin{Corollary} Suppose $\bk$ has characteristic zero.
-If $\scrA$ is pure, then $\scrA$ is formal. \end{Corollary} \begin{proof} Note that the assumptions are invariant under quasi-isomorphisms, so it suffices to prove the result in the case when $\scrA$ is minimal and strictly unital.
+If $\scrA$ is pure, then $\scrA$ is formal. \end{Corollary} \begin{proof} Note that the assumptions are invariant under quasi-isomorphisms, so it suffices to prove the result in the case when $\scrA$ is minimal and strictly unital, since every $A_{\infty}$-category is quasi-isomorphic to one which is minimal and strictly unital by \cite[Lemma 2.1]{FCPLT}.
 In this case, $b^0$ vanishes, and we may define a new vector field

-Since $\scrA$ is minimal, $c_{L}$ and $c_{L'}$ are each multiples of the corresponding units.
+Since $\scrA$ is minimal, and both $H^0(\hom_{\scrA}(L,L))$ and $H^0(\hom_{\scrA}(L',L'))$ have rank one by assumption, $c_{L}$ and $c_{L'}$ are each multiples of the corresponding units.
 The assumption that $\scrA$ is strictly unital implies that $\tilde{b}$ is a cocycle.
 By construction, $\tilde{b}^1$ agrees with the Euler vector field on all morphism spaces; the reader may now easily repeat the argument we gave for algebras to prove the formality of $\scrA$. \end{proof}

 {\bar{M}} {\bar{\bar{M}}} [2]{\scrR^{#2}_{#1}} [2]{\bar{\scrR}^{#2}_{#1}} {{\EuScript X}} {{\mathrm o}} {{\mathcal CO}} {{\EuScript L}} {\mathrm{ev}}